All Things Vintage: Flapper fashion era #AprilA2Z

 With any group, there are those who live by the rules and there are those who break the rules.
 People come and go through time, but the same scenarios play out from one generation to the next.

 Liberalism is fueled by discontent and never passes a chance to promote disharmony.
 The basic truth is that women and men are both different and equal; men do something better than women and women do some things better men and there are things both sexes do equally well.
-Life would be for us all, if we all can see this for what it is.
+Life would be good for us all, if we all can see this for what it is.

 The Flapper era gave us a girls gone wild period, but I like it for the fashion, hair style, makeup, and music.
 Unfit behavior is never right regardless of your sex and should not be glamorized or glorified.